cyral-quickstart/quickstart-gitops-terraform/README.md

 ## Using this Quick Start

+This quickstart demonstrates how to use Terraform alongside a CI/CD platform to manage Cyral infrastructure as code.
+Two CI/CD examples are provided in this
+quickstart: [GitHub Actions](github) and [GitLab CI/CD](gitlab).
+Note that while only these two platforms are demonstrated here, Cyral's GitOps-style workflow can be used with _any_ CI/CD automation platform (such as GitHub Actions, GitLab CI/CD, BitBucket Pipelines, CircleCI, etc.).

-This quick start can be copied and used in a standalone GitHub repository to take advantage of the automated workflow.
+This quick start can be copied and used in a standalone GitHub or GitLab repository to take advantage of the automated workflow.
 Alternatively, if you just want to play with the Cyral Terraform provider, or have another CI/CD platform that you want to adapt this workflow to, please feel free to use this code as a baseline to build from.

 ### Prerequisites

 * A functional Cyral deployment.
 If you don't have one, please [register for a free trial](https://cyral.com/register/)!
-* A set of Cyral API client credentials (client ID and secret).
+* A set of [Cyral API client credentials (client ID and secret)][apicreds].

 To generate the API client credentials, go to your Cyral Control Plane and navigate to "API Client Credentials" on the left-hand navigation bar.
 Then click